Louisiana State Police Commission

-(b) If not qualified to perform the duties of such position by reason of disability sustained during such service, but qualified to perform duties of any other position in the department where he formerly worked be restored to such other position, the duties of which he is qualified to perform as will provide him like seniority, status or pay or other nearest approximation thereof, consistent with the circumstances in the employee's case.
+(2) If not qualified to perform the duties of such position by reason of disability sustained during such service but qualified to perform duties of any other position in the department where he/she formerly worked be restored to such other position the duties of which he/she is qualified to perform as will provide him/her like seniority, status and pay or the nearest approximation thereof consistent with the circumstances in his/her case.

-(a) Subject to the provisions of Rules 8.7, each promotion shall be made by appointing one of the eligibles within the five highest final grade groups on a promotional certificate issued by the Director following competitive examination.
-If there are five (5) or fewer qualified applicants for a vacancy, the Director may declare a noncompetitive situation and forego testing for that vacancy.
-In such a case, the applicants shall be rated "Eligible".
+(a) Subject to the provisions of Rules 8.7, each promotion shall be made by appointing one of the eligibles within the seven highest final grade groups on a promotional certificate issued by the Director following competitive examination.
+If there are seven (7) or fewer qualified applicants for a vacancy, the Director may declare a noncompetitive situation and forego testing for that vacancy.
+In such case, the applicants shall be rated “Eligible.”

 (b) The Director shall issue a promotional certificate from a register of eligibles established following a competitive promotional examination.
 Candidates shall be certified in grade order.

-(c) The Director shall not include in any promotional certification, nor authorize the non-competitive promotion, of the name of an employee having a current unacceptable service rating (i.e.,"needs improvement" or "unsatisfactory").
+(c) The Director shall not include in any promotional certification, nor authorize the non-competitive promotion, of the name of an employee having a current unacceptable service rating (i.e., “needs improvement” or “unsuccessful”).

 A permanent or probationary employee may be demoted for cause, or at the employee’s request, to any position for which the employee possesses the qualifications specified in the appropriate standards of requirements for such position.